 Numerous prominent writers have been diagnosed as depressed or bipolar, but is there a connection?
 Bipolar disorder is 10 times more prevalent in writers than in nonwriters (and even more common in poets) [source: Flaherty].
 One possible reason for this is that manic periods can increase activity in the temporal lobe, which, again, is associated with the urge to write and be creative.
 Unipolar depression -- depression without manic periods -- is also much more common in writers than nonwriters, perhaps up to 10 times more so [source: Flaherty].
 So it may be that a mental disorder spurs someone to write or to create art (or provides something to write about), but there are many reasons why people turn to art.
 Many of them have little to do with the brain, damaged or otherwise.
 A troubled mind need not be the only motivator.

-For more articles you might like about mental health and the brain, from epileptic seizures during a full moon to the evolution of the human brain, try the links on the next page.
+For more articles you might like about mental health and the brain, from epileptic seizures during a full moon to the evolution of the human brain, try the links below.